top of page

 And with the desk awash with music from the record labels, the Editor delivers album reviews for Brooks & Dunn, Bonnie Rait, Bushwackers, Clint Black, Mary Chapin Carpenter, The Tractors, Patty Loveless, Terry McBride and John Denver, plus there are heaps of giveaways GALORE!

-Do you remember what song you were singing and dancing to in January 1995?
+Now, Golden Oldie Time.
+It may be 2025 now, but do you remember what song you were singing and dancing to 30 years ago in January 1995?
 With all the great music of the time to choose from, we thought you couldn't go past "Bootscootin' Boogie" by Brooks and Dunn.
 We've found this absolute gem of a live performance for you to dance to now!

 What's On" has now been renamed "Dancing Around Australia", and the free dance class listings continue to grow nationwide.
 There is also a Step Sheet to a fun little dance called Linda Lu choreographed by Neil Hale of the USA and the Bushwire goes absolutely crazy with your Letters to the Editor.